finnsson/pagerjs/README.md

 ## In the pipeline

+Nothing is in the pipeline at the moment.
+I have to use pager.js some more.

 ## Backlog

 There are a lot of features waiting to be implemented.
 Here are some of them.

 ### Document architecture and guiding principles